 - 1 tsp salt

 - Roll out dough on floured surface 1/2 inch thick.
-Cut into shapes with Christmas tree cookie cutter.
+Using the larger christmas tree cookie cutter, make cookie cut-outs.
 Place cookies 1 inch apart on ungreased cookie sheets.
-Use a smaller Christmas tree cookie cutter and place in the middle of large Christmas tree shapes and remove the small cut-out.
+Use the smaller Christmas tree cookie cutter and place in the center of each cookie to create a small christmas tree cut-out.
 If you don't have a small Christmas tree cutter, you can also use a knife and cut out a small triangle from the middle of each Christmas tree cookie shape.

 - Bake 6 to 8 minutes in preheated oven.
 Cool completely.
-When the cookies come out, the lifesaver mixture may still be bubbling.
-Once it is cooled, it will stablize into a thin layer.
+When the cookies come out, the melted candy may still be bubbling.
+Once it is cooled, it will set into a thin layer.

-Recipe adapted from All Recipes
+- Sugar cookie base adapted from All Recipes